Gender Equality And Women’s Empowerment

 The National Committee for Combatting Human Trafficking

 The National Committee for Combatting Human Trafficking (NCCHT) was established in 2007 following a Cabinet decree to coordinate efforts and enforce plans to combat human trafficking at various levels in all seven emirates.
 The Committee includes 18 representatives from various federal and local institutions.
 The UAE condemns, prohibits, and penalises human trafficking through a comprehensive action plan to fight it regionally and abroad.
-The plan includes: prevention of human trafficking, prosecution and punishment of traffickers, protection of survivors and promotion of international cooperation.
+The plan includes: prevention of human trafficking, prosecution and punishment of traffickers, protection of victims and promotion of international cooperation.
 Several bodies provide care and rehabilitation to victims of human trafficking, including the Abu Dhabi Center for Shelter and Humanitarian Care (Ewaa Centre), the Dubai Foundation for Women and Children, and the Women’s Protection Center in Sharjah.